EmergentMind/nix-config/docs/remotebootstrap.md

 Most of this file declares the basic NixOS options that are used on all of our hosts, with some minor tweaks that are only really acceptable in a minimal environment that won't be around for long.
 The most notable tweaks are:

-- `fileSystems."/boot".options = ["umask=0777"];` to remove warnings about permissions and security that are acceptable in this state
+- `fileSystems."/boot".options = ["umask=0077"];` to remove warnings about permissions and security that are acceptable in this state
 - `services.openssh.settings.PermitRootLogin = "yes";` which is set to "no" under normal circumstances but will allow for convenient automation prior to building the full nix-config

 We also set up some `security.pam` options that make the the remote process more convenient by forwarding any ssh authentication requests from the target host to the source host.

 Some of these options do appear in various `hosts/core` or `hosts/optional` modules but because the vast majority of what's in those modules are things we don't want in the minimal environment, we repeat the declarations here.
 The one exception to this is when we set up a user for the minimal environment using our primary user module, which we import at the top of the file.

-There are enough options configured in our `hosts/common/users/${configVars.username}` module (which in my cases is user `ta<sup></sup>
+There are enough options configured in our `hosts/common/users/${configVars.username}` module (which in my cases is user `ta`<sup></sup>.

 #### nix-config/nixos-installer/iso/default.nix

 TODO figure out where to put these ISO sentences:

 As mentioned well need a custom ISO image.
-To accomplish this, we use a new hosts entry in nix-config called iso and added all of the requisite information.
+To accomplish this, we use a new hosts entry in nix-config called `iso` and added all of the requisite information.
 FIXME fill out what this info is

-With that complete, we generate the iso file which will be written to `result/iso/`
+With that complete, we generate the ISO file which will be written to `result/iso/`

 The ISO can then be flashed to a USB stick to insert in to a target host or if you're building a VM, you can point the optical drive to the file.
 There are many other ways that ISOs can be generated and you can even skip the ISO and generate a VM environment directly.
 FIXME add references